 - Olive oil

-First, you simmer lentils with garlic and a drop of olive oil until tender, then season well.
+First, you simmer the lentils in enough water to cover them by at least an inch, along with a clove or two of garlic and a drop of olive oil, until tender, then season well.

 Second, while the lentils are simmering, you saute lots of sliced onions in olive oil.
 Season these, too.

 Third, when your lentils and onions are almost done, you cook the pasta.